eubinecto/politely/README.md

-KPS is a rule-based politeness styler for anyone trying to learn Korean honorifics.
+Politely is a rule-based politeness styler learners of Korean honorifics.

  example |
 --- |